vam5h1/AtliQ-Hardware-Sales-Analytics/README.md

 ## 🏆 Conclusion

-This project demonstrates how raw transactional data can be transformed into **actionable business insights** using Excel, Power Query, and Data Modeling.
+This project demonstrates how raw transactional data can be transformed into **actionable business insights** using Excel, Power Query, Power Pivot and Data Modeling.

-By answering strategic questions on product performance, divisional growth, and market opportunities, the reports help business leaders:
+By analysing product performance, divisional growth, and market opportunities, this reports help business leaders:
 - Identify **top-performing products** and **areas needing attention**
 - Track **new product launches** and their contribution to revenue
 - Focus on **high-value markets** for expansion
 - Support **data-driven decision making** across divisions

-📌 This project reflects the workflow of a **professional Data Analyst**:
-1. Collect and clean data
-2. Build a robust data model
-3. Design clear, impactful reports
-4. Deliver insights that directly support business growth

 💡 The ability to turn data into decisions is what empowers companies to stay competitive — and this project is a clear example of that process.